KnowOneActual/KnowOneActual/README.md

 ### About Me

-I spent over two decades managing complex audiovisual systems and IT operations in Chicago.
+I spent over a decade managing complex audiovisual systems and IT operations in Chicago.
 After years of fixing the same issues manually, I started writing code to do it for me.

 I specialize in **Python automation** and **network troubleshooting**.
 If a task is boring, repetitive, or broken, I’ll usually write a script to fix it (or at least try to).